corbinklett/hackathon/README.md

 # Using CodeMetal transpiler

-The key advantange of programming IoT applications in MicroPython or CircuitPython is quick prototyping, but performance of those Python applications on the IoT hardware is typically slow.
-Same applications programmed in Arduino C are typically much faster on the IoT hardware,but programming in Arduino C (with details such as pointers, etc.) is cumbersome.
-This is where transpilation software built by us at [CodeMetal](https://www.codemetal.ai/) steps in.
 We have deployed our MicroPython to Arduino C SDK and CircuitPython to Arduino C SDK pipeline in cloud.
 To connect with these pipelines, we have developed a command line based tool that feeds MicroPython or CircuitPython code to the pipeline and fetches corresponding Arduino C code for them.
 Below we show sample usage of this tool named [`micropy2c.py`](tools/micropy2c.py).

 ## Usage